 One of the most common misconceptions about pork is that it needs to be cooked well-done.
-For many years, that meant cooking it to an internal temperature of 160F.
-Any sign of pink in a grilled pork chop or roasted pork loin was cause for alarm.
+For quite a few decades, it was common practice to cook pork to a minimum internal temperature of 160 F. The slightest trace of pink in a grilled pork chop or roasted pork loin was cause for alarm.

 The good news is, it doesn't have to be that way.

-Even so, people kept right on cooking their pork to 160F, despite the fact that 160F was too high to begin with, and Trichinella had been wiped out in any case.
+Even so, people kept right on cooking their pork to 160 F, despite the fact that 160 F was too high to begin with, and trichinella had been wiped out in any case.

 It was just the way they'd always been told to cook pork.
 If their parents or grandparents were around in the '40s and '50s, chances are they learned to cook pork that way and just kept passing it on.

-It certainly didn't help matters that the USDA continued to advise people to cook pork to a minimum internal temperature of 160F.
+It certainly didn't help matters that the USDA continued to recommend cooking pork to a minimum internal temperature of 160 F.

 That is, until 2011, when they updated their recommendations.
-Now the USDA says it's safe to cook pork to 145F, which is in effect, medium as opposed to well-done.
-Pork cooked medium might look a little bit pink in the middle, but that's perfectly all right.
+The USDA now lists 145 F as its recommended safe minimum cooking temperature for fresh pork.
+In other words, medium as opposed to well-done.
+A pork loin cooked to 145 F might look a little bit pink in the middle, but that's perfectly all right.
 In fact, it's great.

-My own personal preference for cooking pork is 135F to 140F.
-But even if you stick to the 145F; guideline, your pork is going to be much more tender, juicy and flavorful than you've ever tasted, if you've only ever tasted pork that was cooked to 160F.
+Some intrepid souls, in search of ever more tenderness and juiciness, might even dare for 135 F to 140 F. But even if you stick to 145 F, your pork is going to be lifetimes more tender, juicy and flavorful than you've ever tasted before.

+The meat's internal temperature will continue to increase for a while, even after you take it out of the oven.
 The bigger the piece of meat, and the higher your cooking temperature, the greater this effect will be.

-One final note: The new guidelines only apply to whole pork cuts like chops, roasts and so on.
-Ground pork, like all ground meats, still needs to be cooked to 160F.
+One last note: The USDA's new guidelines only apply to whole pork cuts like chops, roasts and so on.
+Ground pork, like all ground meats, still needs to be cooked to 160 F.

 So that's it.
-Pork is safe to eat when cooked to 140F to 145F.
-Now get out there and enjoy some juicy pork roasts and chops.
+Pork is safe to eat when cooked to 140 F to 145 F. Now get out there and enjoy some juicy pork roasts and chops.